pachterlab/varseek/docs/build.md

 **Add mutations to an entire genome with extended output**
 Main input:
-- mutation information as a `mutations` CSV (by having `seq_id_column` contain chromosome information, and `mut_column` contain mutation information with respect to genome coordinates)
+- mutation information as a `mutations` CSV (by having `seq_id_column` contain chromosome information, and `var_column` contain mutation information with respect to genome coordinates)
 - the genome as the `sequences` file

 Since we are passing the path to a gtf file to the `gtf` argument, transcript boundaries will be respected (the genome will be split into transcripts). `gtf_transcript_id_column` specifies the name of the column in `mutations` containing the transcript IDs corresponding to the transcript IDs in the `gtf` file.